 For detailed policy information, please refer to our Borrowing Policy.

-Lost or Damaged Materials.
+Lost or Damaged Items and Materials.
 Once an item is 60 days overdue, the item is considered lost.
 The borrower who damages, loses, or does not return an item must pay the replacement cost as determined by the library system.

 - Overdue Fines